build2

 | Installation

-The recommended way to install or upgrade build2
+The universal way to install or upgrade build2

-the automated install scripts.
-Download a version for your platform (see
+automated install scripts.
+Download a version for your platform (see below),

-below), verify its checksum, run, and follow the onscreen instructions.
-The
+verify its checksum, run, and follow the onscreen instructions.
+The script

-script will prompt for your confirmation before building or installing
+will prompt for your confirmation before building or installing anything.

 To build and install build2